-Both Vodafone and eir have launched 5G network services and Three is expected to launch services later in 2020, facilitating higher-speed mobile data services.
-Although these services will open up new market opportunities for us, the technology will also provide an alternative to our high-speed fibre broadband network for our competitors.
-While we do not expect that 5G services will be able to offer the same level of speed and reliability as fibre broadband, the services may be adequate for some customers and lead to increased competition.
-In addition, the fixed wireless access provider, Imagine, announced in February 2019 that it intends to roll-out a new high-speed broadband service offering speeds of up to 150Mbp/s initially to 325 of its sites in rural and regional areas which may also result in increased competition.
+eir, Vodafone and Three have launched 5G network services facilitating higher-speed mobile data services.
+Although these services have opened up new market opportunities for us, the technology could also provide an alternative to our high-speed fibre broadband network for our competitors.
+While we do not expect that 5G services will be able to offer the same level of speed and reliability as fibre broadband for the foreseeable future, the services may be adequate for some customers and lead to increased competition.